 It is typically between 3 to 9 months.
-Though, this time greatly depends on the assigned USCIS Service Center and the adjudicating officer.
+This time greatly depends on the assigned USCIS Service Center and the adjudicating officer.
 Processing times vary as USCIS evaluates each application on a case-by-case basis.

 Yes, you can still file the NIW application.
 The fact that you have a pending PERM application doesn’t stop you from pursuing an NIW petition.
-The PERM and NIW are two different cases, handled by different agencies.
-USCIS and DOL treat each petition individually, which means one can submit multiple petitions under various categories simultaneously and the decision on one petition will not affect the other.
-In fact, it is advantageous to do so because if one petition is denied, chances are the other one will be approved.
-The only implication is that there is a non-refundable fee attached to each petition you file.
+The PERM and NIW are two different cases handled by different agencies.
+USCIS and DOL treat each petition individually, which means one can submit multiple petitions under various categories simultaneously, and the decision on one petition will not affect the other.
+It is advantageous to do so because if one petition is denied, chances are the other one will be approved.
+The only implication is that a non-refundable fee is attached to each petition you file.
 If you can afford it, you can file as many petitions as you want.

 No, it is not mandatory to have a Ph.D.
-Although the NIW requirements, as in the Matter of Dhanasar, state that a petitioner’s education background is one of the factors that can help determine if they are well-positioned to advance their proposed endeavor, it doesn’t stipulate a Ph.D. as a requirement.
+Although the NIW requirements, as in the Matter of Dhanasar, state that a petitioner’s educational background is one of the factors that can help determine if they can advance their proposed endeavor, it doesn’t stipulate a Ph.D. as a requirement.

-In fact, many successful NIW applicants apply without a Ph.D.
-VisaNation Law Group has helped many of their clients process and acquire their NIW green cards without a Ph.D.
+Many successful NIW applicants apply without a Ph.D.
+VisaNation Law Group has helped many clients process and acquire NIW green cards without a Ph.D.
 Remember that the NIW has two major eligibility routes: having an advanced degree or having exceptional ability in your field.
-An advanced degree simply means anything higher than a bachelor’s degree and does not mean you need a Ph.D.
-The most important thing is to present your evidence to USCIS in a convincing way.
+An advanced degree means anything higher than a bachelor’s degree and does not mean you need a Ph.D.
+The most important thing is to present your evidence to USCIS convincingly.

-Advocacy is the most important factor in processing the NIW petition.
+Advocacy is the most critical factor in processing the NIW petition.
 In other words, how you present or argue your case.
-Since there is no particular job or talent that definitively determines national importance, it is then left to every petitioner to prove their eligibility based on what they possess.
+Since no particular job or talent definitively determines national importance, it is left to every petitioner to prove their eligibility based on what they possess.
 There have been many qualified petitioners with outstanding achievements whose petitions were rejected because of poor presentation.
 At the same time, there have been people with lesser achievements whose petitions were approved because of their advocacy.

 USCIS uses a two-part evaluation method to determine whether the evidence submitted by an NIW petitioner establishes that the “proposed endeavor will be national in scope and whether the national interest will be adversely affected if a Labor Certification were required.”
 First, USCIS will evaluate the submitted evidence to decide which evidence meets the required regulatory criteria.
-Second, they will evaluate the submitted evidence together to make their final decision based on the total requirements for NIW.
+Second, they will evaluate the submitted evidence together to choose based on the total requirements for NIW.

-You may file your I-140 for NIW and I-485 for status adjustment concurrently (together at the same time).
-You may also decide to file them separately by submitting your I-485 anytime after the submission of I-140.
+You may file your I-140 for NIW and I-485 for status adjustment concurrently (together simultaneously).
+You may also decide to file them separately by submitting your I-485 anytime after submitting your I-140.

 Another option is to ask your employer to file an H-1B on your behalf.
 The only issue is that it will require going through the H-1B process, and there may be a delay.
 So, getting an EAD through I-485 likely remains your best option.
-You may also file Form I-131 together with your I-485 to get advance parole, which serves as your valid travel document while the I-485 is pending.
+You may also file Form I-131 with your I-485 to obtain advance parole, your valid travel document, while the I-485 is pending.

-Again, the issue isn’t about the change of career or job, but whether you maintain the NIW requirements in your new career.
-If you can prove that your new career is of national importance and you have consistently advanced your chosen endeavor, you shouldn’t have a problem regarding that during your citizenship application.
+Again, the issue isn’t about the change of career or job but whether you maintain the NIW requirements in your new career.
+Suppose you can prove that your new career is of national importance and you have consistently advanced your chosen endeavor.
+In that case, you shouldn’t have a problem regarding that during your citizenship application.
 But if you are not sure of this, it is recommended that you contact an immigration expert.

 Established in Matter of Dhanasar, the three-pronged test requires the following: